orb-community/orb-website/docs/index.md

 <a class="github-button" href="https://github.com/ns1labs/orb" data-size="large" aria-label="Star ns1labs/orb on GitHub">Star on GitHub</a>

 ## Introduction
 Born at [NS1 Labs](https://ns1.com/labs), **Orb** is a new kind of observability platform that makes it easier for operators and developers to gain a deeper understanding of their networks, distributed applications, and traffic flows in real time.
-Orb allows you to collect and filter critical "small data" from your global network and translates that data into lightweight, actionable insight.
+Orb allows you to collect and filter critical "small data" from your global network and translates that data into lightweight, actionable insights.
 The platform is completely [open-source](https://github.com/ns1labs/orb), extensible, vendor-neutral, and cloud-native.

-Orb combines concepts from Edge Compute, Internet of Things (IoT), and high-throughput stream processing—giving you command over a fleet of distributed observability agents deployed at the edge.
+Orb combines concepts from edge computing, the Internet of Things (IoT), and high-throughput stream processing—giving you command over a fleet of distributed observability agents deployed at the edge.

 ## Features
 ### Form